DARK MATTER!

 • Study of baryonic

-acoustic oscillations in the Last Scattering Surface, as
+acoustic oscillations in the Big Flash, as

-survive in the present universe.
+they survive in the present universe.

 • Direct